yuanqing/sketch-move-layers/README.md

 - Offset the selected layers horizontally and/or vertically by a given number of pixels

-### Space Out Selected Layers
+### Space Selected Layers

-- Space out the selected layers left, right, down or up by a given number of pixels
+- Space out the selected layers left, right, up or down by a given number of pixels

+### Space Layers in Group

+- Space out layers within groups that match a given name or regular expression left, right, up or down by a given number of pixels

 ## Installation